-Sheffield Wednesday keeper Kevin Pressman has the somewhat dubious distinction of holding the record for the fastest ever red card in English football.
+Sheffield Wednesday keeper Kevin Pressman has the somewhat dubious distinction of holding the record for the fastest ever red card in top level English football.
 He was sent off after just 13 seconds on the opening day of the 2000/01 season against Wolverhampton Wanderers.

 If you think that was quick, Real Betis goalie Joaquin Valerio went one better and was sent off 40 minutes BEFORE his team's Spanish Second Division game with Albacete had even kicked off.
-Valerios insulted the referee Fidel Valle Gil in the tunnel and the offical had no hesitation in producing a red card.
+Valerios insulted the referee Fidel Valle Gil in the tunnel and the official had no hesitation in producing a red card.